 At baseline we will record participant demographics and treatment preferences, the DASH to assess pre- and post-injury functioning, shoulder pain in the past 24 hours using a 11-point numeric rating scale (NRS) and the EQ-5D-5L.
 Patient satisfaction with appearance of shoulder and sensitivity/pain to touch will also be recorded.
-The surgeon will confirm the classification of the fracture.(3, 15, 25)
+The surgeon or authorised staff will confirm the classification of the fracture, where necessary, after randomisation.(3, 15, 25)